-Design examination
+4. Design examination

-4.1 The manufacturer shall lodge an application for examination of the design with the notified body referred to in item 3.1.
+4.1 The manufacturer shall lodge an application for examination of the design with the notified body referred to in point 3.1.

-This is part of the same procedure so the application shall be made to the same notified body as chosen by the manufacturer for assessment of the quality system, in item 3.1.
+This is part of the same procedure so the application shall be made to the same notified body as chosen by the manufacturer for assessment of the quality system, in point 3.1.
 An application for design examination shall either be made after, or at the same time as, the application for approval of the QS.

-- 4.2 The application shall enable understanding of the design, manufacture and operation of the instrument, and shall enable assessment of conformity with the appropriate requirements of the Directive.
-It shall include: - the name and address of the manufacturer; - a written declaration that the same application has not been lodged with any other notified body; - the technical documentation as described in Article 10.
-The documentation shall enable assessment of the conformity of the instrument with the appropriate requirements of the Directive.
-It shall, as far as relevant for such assessment, cover the design and operation of the instrument;
+4.2 The application shall make it possible to understand the design, manufacture and operation of the instrument, and to assess the conformity with the requirements of this Directive that apply to it.

+It shall include:

+- a) the name and address of the manufacturer; - b) a written declaration that the same application has not been lodged with any other notified body; - c) the technical documentation as described in Article 18.
+The documentation shall make it possible to assess the instrument's conformity with the relevant requirements, and shall include an adequate analysis and assessment of the risk(s).
+It shall, as far as relevant for such assessment, cover the design and operation of the instrument

-Design
+Design:

-Article 10.3 provides a comprehensive list of information that is necessary for establishing conformity of a design.
+Article 18.3 provides a comprehensive list of information that is necessary for establishing conformity of a design.
 Note that this includes conceptual design, manufacturing procedures, descriptions of how technologies are applied (sub-paragraphs (b), (c) and (d)) and, where necessary, explanations to enable understanding of the above. (sub-paragraph (e)) Design calculations, examinations and appropriate test results shall also be provided.
 All this information may normally be found in a product design file.
 It shall be provided "insofar as relevant for assessment and identification".
 The checklist at Annex 2 of this guide is intended to assist the notified body and manufacturer to agree on what information may be necessary for a practical assessment.

-Operation
+Operation:

 Some operating characteristics, such as susceptibility to fraudulent use or suitability for use, may be less apparent from design information.
 Manufacturers shall provide an explanation of how they have considered and complied with all such requirements.
-The evaluation of these aspects necessitates some judgement.
-Further advice will be developed as soon as possible and published in the next revision of this guide.
+The evaluation of these aspects necessitates some judgement and is recommended to be part of the risk assessment.